-PROGRAM DATES: The program will officially begin on April 17, 2015 at NIU with introductory sessions preparing the participants for travel to Belize and familiarizing them with cultural issues, the health care system, and format of the program.
+PROGRAM DATES: The program will officially begin on April 1, 2016 at NIU with introductory sessions preparing the participants for travel to Belize, course assignments and familiarizing them with cultural issues, the health care system, and format of the program.
 Prior to the first meeting of the group, email communication to finalize the group of students participating will take place.
-The overseas component of the program will officially begin with departure from U.S. on Sunday, June 14, 2015 and will end on Sunday, June 28, 2015.
+The overseas component of the program will officially begin with departure from U.S. on Sunday, June 12, 2016 and will end on Sunday, June 26, 2016.

-PROGRAM DIRECTOR: Jeanne Isabel, Program Director and Associate Professor of Clinical Laboratory Science in the School of Allied Health and Communicative Disorders of NIU's College of Health and Human Sciences will serve as the course instructor.
-Professor Isabel has taught courses in Medical Laboratory Sciences for the past 24 years and has lived and/or consulted in Somalia, Kenya, Swaziland, Namibia, Nigeria, Philippines, Turkey, Ukraine, Bangladesh and most recently Belize.
+PROGRAM DIRECTOR: Jeanne Isabel, EdD, MLS, SH (ASCP) Program Director and Associate Professor of Medical Laboratory Science in the School of Allied Health and Communicative Disorders of NIU's College of Health and Human Sciences will serve as the course instructor.
+Professor Isabel has taught courses in Medical Laboratory Sciences for the past 25 years and has lived and/or consulted in Somalia, Kenya, Swaziland, Namibia, Nigeria, Philippines, Turkey, Ukraine, Bangladesh and most recently Belize.
 She was a member of an International Biomedical Laboratory Science Council for six years.